librenms/librenmsv2/.github/ISSUE_TEMPLATE.md

 ### Before submitting an issue

-It's worth ensuring that you are upto date:
+It's worth ensuring that you are up-to-date:

 ```bash
 su - librenms